National Register of Historic Places in San Francisco

-The building was operated by Matthew A. Little as an upscale apartment-hotel until 1935 when the Elizabeth Glide and the Glide Foundation purchased the hotel for use as a temperance hotel.
+The building was operated by Matthew A. Little as an upscale apartment-hotel until 1935 when Elizabeth Glide and the Glide Foundation purchased it for use as a temperance hotel.

 Hotel Californian is significant for its association with the temperance movement.
 In 1935 the hotel was purchased by the Glide Foundation for use as San Francisco's only temperance hotel.

 Lizzie Glide, a devout Methodist, devoted her life to helping others.
 After the death of her husband, millionaire stockman Joseph Glide, oil was discovered on the Glide ranch lands, enabling Lizzie to accomplish the numerous charitable and missionary goals she pursued in the name of her faith.